contentkoch/opamprotoboard/README.md

   DIP Version with THT resistors and 5mm pitch capacitors:

+  (40mm x 100mm)
+  This is autorouted (but handplaced), so it is a bit messy.
+Feel free to improve the design and send it back to me.

   <img src="/opampprotopcb_DIL/AssemblyDiagram_with silkscreen.PNG" width="800" alt="accessibility text">
   <img src="/opampprotopcb_DIL/Layout_AllLayers.PNG" width="800" alt="accessibility text">